-- 7. All Registered Participants must refrain from any behaviour that constitutes a Prohibited Behaviour as defined by the UCCMS and the Code. - 8.
-Registered Participants are responsible for knowing what actions or behaviours constitute Prohibited Behaviours and Maltreatment. - 9.
-Prohibited Behaviours under the UCCMS include, but are not limited to:
+- 7. All Registered Participants must refrain from any behaviour that constitutes a Prohibited Behaviour as defined by the UCCMS and the Code.

+- 8. Registered Participants are responsible for knowing what actions or behaviours constitute Prohibited Behaviours and Maltreatment.

+- 9. Prohibited Behaviours under the UCCMS include, but are not limited to:

-a) Physical Maltreatment
+- a) Physical Maltreatment

+- b) Psychological Maltreatment

+- c) Neglect

+- d) Sexual Maltreatment

+- e) Grooming

+- f) Boundary Transgressions

-g) Discrimination
+- g) Discrimination